Adameladeb/NetML-IDS/README.md

-# NetML-IDS
+NetML-IDS 🕵️‍♀️

-📚 This README provides an overview and usage instructions for the NetML-IDS. 🖥️
+📚 This README provides an overview and usage instructions for the NetML-IDS. 🖥️ Description 📝

-## Description
 The provided code demonstrates the implementation of an autoencoder-based anomaly detection and classification model using TensorFlow.
 The code performs the following steps:

-1. Load the preprocessed dataset (`UNSW_NB15_training-set.csv`) consisting of features and labels.
+    Load the preprocessed dataset (UNSW_NB15_training-set.csv) consisting of features and labels.
-2. Split the dataset into training and testing sets.
+    Split the dataset into training and testing sets.
-3. Reshape the input data to prepare it for the autoencoder model.
+    Reshape the input data to prepare it for the autoencoder model.
-4. Create the encoder model using 1D convolutional layers and max pooling.
+    Create the encoder model using 1D convolutional layers and max pooling.
-5. Create the decoder model using convolutional layers and upsampling.
+    Create the decoder model using convolutional layers and upsampling.
-6. Combine the encoder and decoder to create an autoencoder model.
+    Combine the encoder and decoder to create an autoencoder model.
-7. Compile and train the autoencoder model using the training data.
+    Compile and train the autoencoder model using the training data.
-8. Obtain the learned features from the encoder part of the autoencoder.
+    Obtain the learned features from the encoder part of the autoencoder.
-9. Create the classifier model using dense layers.
+    Create the classifier model using dense layers.
-10. Combine the encoder and classifier to create a classification model.
+    Combine the encoder and classifier to create a classification model.
-11. Compile and train the classification model using the learned features and corresponding labels.
+    Compile and train the classification model using the learned features and corresponding labels.
-12. Evaluate the classification model using the testing data and calculate the loss and accuracy.
+    Evaluate the classification model using the testing data and calculate the loss and accuracy.
-13. Print the test loss and test accuracy. ✔️
+    Print the test loss and test accuracy. ✔️

-## Requirements
+Requirements 🛠️

 To run the code, the following dependencies are required:

-- NumPy (`pip install numpy`)
+    NumPy (pip install numpy) 🧮
-- TensorFlow (`pip install tensorflow`)
+    TensorFlow (pip install tensorflow) 🤖
-- scikit-learn (`pip install scikit-learn`)
+    scikit-learn (pip install scikit-learn) 🧪

-## Usage
+Usage 💻

-1. Ensure that the dataset file `UNSW_NB15_training-set.csv` is located in the same directory as the code file.
+    Ensure that the dataset file UNSW_NB15_training-set.csv is located in the same directory as the code file.
-2. Install the required dependencies if not already installed.
+    Install the required dependencies if not already installed.
-3. Execute the code in a Python environment.
+    Execute the code in a Python environment.

 ⚠️ Note: It is assumed that the dataset file is correctly preprocessed and formatted with features and labels.
 Adjustments may be necessary to handle different datasets or preprocessing steps.

-Anomaly Detection using Autoencoder and ResNet50 Models
+Anomaly Detection using Autoencoder Model 🚨

-This code implements an anomaly detection system using two models: an autoencoder and a fine-tuned ResNet50 model.
+This code implements an anomaly detection system using an autoencoder model.
-Dataset

-The dataset used in this code is the UNSW-NB15 dataset, which contains network traffic data for intrusion detection.
-The dataset is preprocessed and split into training and testing sets using a 80:20 ratio.
-Autoencoder Model

-The autoencoder model is used to learn the features of the input data.
-The learned features are then used for anomaly detection using Isolation Forest.
 The architecture of the autoencoder model is as follows:

     Input layer: 1D convolutional layer with 32 filters, kernel size of 3, and ReLU activation function.
     Batch normalization layer.